Gun oil is a necessary, but often mystifying and perplexing part of owning a firearm.

 It also means that if you’re ever stuck in the zombie apocalypse and have to keep your rusty, trusty SHTF rifle running, you can get by on some good ole motor oil from your zombified neighbors minivan.

 Grease is the final option for keeping your firearm from frictioning itself to death, and it’s another option for keeping your firearm running smoothly.

-It’s a bit thicker than your typical oils, and it can attract grime if you’re not careful which will, of course, make your gun run worse, but it can also last a very long time, and it doesn’t tend to run like some of the thinner oils out there.
+It’s a bit thicker than your typical oils, and it can attract grime if you’re not careful.
+This will, of course, make your gun run worse, but it can also last a very long time.
+And it doesn’t tend to run like some of the thinner oils out there.

 A good example of gun-centric grease would be Tetra Gun 004B11.

 Three-In-One versus Oil versus Grease